j-505/JonathanFlores.github.io/index.md

 I've written code for arduino robots that allowed me to control individual sg90 servo motors and dc motors using the H-bridge motor driver.
-This was a bit more challenging because the syntax changes when using ROS.
+This was a bit more challenging because the layout changes when using ROS.
 Addressing the arduino and servo motors are iterpretted in terms of subscribing and publishing to topics and nodes.
 The serial node (ROS node for arduino interfacing)